 Dr. Kantarci's research on applying advanced imaging technology to detect pathologies associated with cognitive impairment and dementia is essential for early diagnosis and prevention of these disorders.

-- Dorothy Dillon Eweson Lecturer Award, American Federation for Aging Research, 2008
+- Recipient, Dorothy Dillon Eweson Lecturer Award, American Federation for Aging Research, 2008

 - Recipient, Paul B. Beeson Career Development Award, National Institute on Aging, 2007